realar-project/realar/README.md

 export default App;
 ```

-If you no have possibilities for using [realar babel plugin](https://github.com/betula/babel-plugin-realar), your code will be not so beautiful look like, because otherwise necessary to wrap all React function components that use reactive values inside to `observe` wrapper.
+For best possibilities use [realar babel plugin](https://github.com/betula/babel-plugin-realar), your code will be so beautiful to look like.

+But otherwise necessary to wrap all React function components that use reactive values inside to `observe` wrapper.
 [See wrapped version on CodeSandbox](https://codesandbox.io/s/realar-counter-k9kmw?file=/src/App.tsx).